-The Company has two master agreements and a component pricing agreement with Evolve Manufacturing Technologies, Inc. (Evolve) for the supply of the ARTAS System and consumable products.
+The Company has two master agreements and a component pricing agreement with Evolve Manufacturing Technologies, Inc. (Evolve) for the supply of the ARTAS® System and consumable products.
 The terms of these master agreements are substantially similar.
-The master agreement for the sale of ARTAS Systems was effective beginning on April 1, 2016 and the master agreement for the sale of kits used with the ARTAS System was effective beginning on March 1, 2016.
+The master agreement for the sale of ARTAS® Systems was effective beginning on April 1, 2016 and the master agreement for the sale of kits used with the ARTAS System was effective beginning on March 1, 2016.
 Both agreements are effective for an initial term of two years and will continue to automatically renew for additional twelve-month periods, subject to either party's right to terminate the agreement upon 180 days advance notice during the initial term, if our quarterly forecasted demand falls below 75% of our historical forecasted demand for the same period in the previous year or upon 120 days' advance notice after the initial term.
-Under the agreements, the Company has future purchase commitments totaling \$2,200 as of March 31, 2018.
+Under the agreements, the Company has future purchase commitments up to \$1,200 as of June 30, 2018.

-In March 2018, the Company received U.S. FDA 510(k) clearance to expand the ARTAS System technology to include an implantation functionality.
-Based on manufacturing changes associated with the ARTAS system, the Company determined that certain components procured or expected to be procured by Evolve, will be in excess of expected demand or usage.
-Although the Company will be taking steps to minimize the adverse impact on the Company's business, based on information available as of March 31, 2018, the Company's management recorded a loss contingency accrual of \$715 which is reported in "Cost of revenue" in the condensed consolidated statements of operations for the three-month ended March 31, 2018 and included in "Other accrued liabilities" on the condensed consolidated balance sheets as of March 31, 2018.
+In March 2018, the Company received U.S. FDA 510(k) clearance to expand the ARTAS® System technology to include an implantation functionality, referred to as ARTAS® iX.
+Based on manufacturing changes associated with the ARTAS® iX System, the Company determined that certain components procured or expected to be procured by Evolve, will be in excess of expected demand or usage.
+Although the Company will be taking steps to minimize the adverse impact on the Company's business, based on information available as of June 30, 2018, the Company's management recorded a loss contingency accrual of \$715 which is reported in "Cost of revenue" in the condensed consolidated statements of operations for the sixmonths ended June 30, 2018 and included in "Other accrued liabilities" on the condensed consolidated balance sheets as of June 30, 2018.